-Our solicitor has uncovered a a legal deficiency with the lease for the apartment we are buying in Wilmslow.
-The other side have put forward defective title insurance as a solution.
+Our conveyancer has identified a a problem with the lease for the property we are buying in Wilmslow.
+The other side have offered title insurance as a workaround.
 We are content with insurance and will pay for it.
-Our conveyancer says that he must be satisfied that the bank is willing to move forward with this solution.
+Our lawyer has advised that he must check that the bank is happy with this solution.
 Are we the client or is the lender?

-Regardless of the fact that you have a mortgage offer from the bank does not mean to say that the property will meet their provisions for the purposes of a mortgage.
-Your lawyer has to ensure that the lease has to comply with the UK Finance Lenders’ Handbook provisions.
-You and the mortgage company are the client.
-These conveyancing instructions have to be complied with.
+Regardless of the fact that you have a mortgage offer from the lender does not mean to say that the property will meet their specifications for the purposes of a mortgage.
+Your lawyer has to ensure that the lease has to comply with the UK Finance Lenders’ Handbook specifications.
+You and the lender are the client.
+These conveyancing instructions must be adhered to.

 What does a local search tell me concerning the property we're purchasing in Wilmslow?